Avocado Calories, Nutrition Facts and Diet Advice

 Meanwhile, a standard serving contains about 1/5 of the number of one avocado calories, which translates to about 64 calories and 6 grams of fat.

-The avocado nutrition profile is comprised mostly of monounsaturated fats, which are a type of heart-healthy fat found in other foods such as nuts and vegetable oils.
+The avocado nutrition profile is comprised mainly of monounsaturated fats, which are a type of heart-healthy fat found in other foods such as nuts and vegetable oils.

-Monounsaturated fatty acids have been tied to several powerful health benefits, including protection against metabolic syndrome and heart disease.
+Monounsaturated fatty acids have been tied to several powerful health benefits, including protection against metabolic syndrome and cardiovascular disease.

-Monounsaturated fats may also reduce inflammation and enhance insulin sensitivity, which can improve the body’s ability to regulate blood sugar levels effectively.
+Monounsaturated fats may also reduce inflammation and enhance insulin sensitivity, improving the body’s ability to regulate blood sugar levels effectively.

 Not only that, but these healthy fats could also offer some mood-boosting severe benefits.